Introduction to Using PxPlus

 Mnemonic

-PxPlus syntax element used to control an application window in a GUI application.
+PxPlus syntax element used to control an application window in a graphical user interface application.

 See Graphical Mnemonics.